trapwired/EmailYoutubeDownload/ReadMe.md

 }
 ```
 # Limitations
-- there is no advanced error catching
+- there is no advanced error catching (just one big try - except clause around the main loop)
-- there is no advanced logging
+- there is no advanced logging (letting it run headless on a pi is not easy to debug)
-- there is no check for send-limits: if the downloaded video is larger than the eMail-providers send-limit, an error will be thrown - same if several mp3 are downloaded and they sum up together to more than the send-limit
+- send-limit: if the downloaded mp3 is larger than gmails send limit (25MB), it cant be sent back (but still sends a message to the original sender stating the reason)